nodejsafrica/workshoppers/3.working with operators/README.md

 - strict equal to **===**
 - strict not equal to **!===**

-### Arithmetic operators: operators that performs arithmetic operations
+### Arithmetic operators are operators that performs arithmetic operations

 like:
 - Addition **+**